Thing 7: Twitter

 A Twitter Chat is a publicly tweeted conversation around one unique hashtag.
 This hashtag allows you to follow the discussion and participate in it.
 Chats are usually recurring and on specific topics to regularly connect people with these interests.

-We’ll be running multiple Twitter Chats across 2017/18 as part of 23 Things for Digital Knowledge.
+We’ll be running multiple Twitter Chats throughout the year as part of 23 Things for Digital Knowledge.
 Keep an eye on the Events & Activities webpage for dates and times.

 To see how a Chat works, go to Twitter and search for the hashtag #23EdCh.
 This will bring up the tweets that participated in our Chats as part of the 23 Things course.
 Participants ask or respond to a question by writing a tweet and including the hashtag so that anyone else following along can find and respond to your tweet.